WolfieeifloW/pd2filter/README.md

 1. [Disclaimer](https://github.com/WolfieeifloW/pd2filter#disclaimer)

 # Installation
+Ensure you have opened the PD2 Launcher (as Administrator) and clicked Play.
+This will update the mod and download all the files you need.
 1. Select which filter you want to use from [Loot Filters](https://github.com/WolfieeifloW/pd2filter#loot-filters) section
 1. CTRL+Click (will open in a new tab) the link on that filter which will take you to the raw code for that version
 1. Copy all of the code (press CTRL+A to select all than CTRL+C to copy)
 1. Open your text editor (Notepad, Notepad++, etc) as Administrator
 1. With your text editor open **default.filter** from your ProjectD2 folder
-   1. Make sure in Notepad you change the drop-down above the Open button to `All FIles (*)`
+   1. Make sure in Notepad you change the drop-down above the Open button to `All Files (*)`
 1. Paste the code you copied, overwriting everything in there
 1. Save and close the file
 1. Open Project Diablo 2